Over 65 million Americans have Medicare, with nearly half choosing Medicare Advantage.

 Medicare Part A covers inpatient care, and will often be called hospital insurance.
 It covers hospital care as well as hospice care, skilled nursing facility care, and home health care.
 Among those who have Original Medicare (Parts A and B), almost all have Part A.

 Part B benefits are, for most people, the most-used part of Medicare.
 This part of Medicare covers outpatient care, including most tests and doctor visits.
 It will also cover durable medical equipment, such as wheelchairs and hospital beds under some circumstances.

-In 2023, Part B has a deductible of $226.
-For many procedures, you will also pay a coinsurance fee of 20 percent for applicable procedures.
-The Part B premium is $164.90.
-Although you can pay this directly to Medicare, for many people it will be more convenient to have the costs deducted directly from your Social Security check each month.
+In 2024, Part B has a deductible of $240.
+You will also pay a coinsurance fee of 20% for most services, although many preventive services are covered at 100%.
+The standard Part B premium is $174.40.
+Although you can pay this directly to Medicare, most people have the cost deducted directly from their Social Security check each month.

 Medicare Advantage, also known as Part C, functions distinctly when compared to the other parts of Medicare.
 Part C allows you to receive Medicare benefits through a private insurance company.
 Although there are some government regulations for these plans, they do function more similarly to private insurance plans.

 Part C plans are required by law to provide at least the same amount of coverage that traditional Medicare plans cover.
 However, they are also allowed to cover more things than Original Medicare does.
 Some Part C plans will provide prescription drug coverage as well.

 24.1 million people in total are enrolled in Medicare Advantage plans.
 Although a large number of people choose these plans, they aren’t the best fit for everyone.
 Their popularity is the result of low prices and additional benefits, but for some people, they are less convenient and their provider networks are too difficult to work around.
 Most plans will function as either an HMO or PPO.
 Plans can also vary significantly depending on your location.